-324043255 credits Learners practice manual drivetrain fault diagnosis and repair.
+32404325 .....5 credits Learners practice manual drivetrain fault diagnosis and repair.
 Topics includes clutch, drive shaft, and universal joint diagnosis and servicing.
 Additional topics include rear axle servicing and four-wheel drive diagnosis and repair.
 Corequisite: Automatic Transmissions 32404323

-Service Practices in Transportation Industry
+Service Practices in Automotive Industry

-324043751 credit Introduces the learner to common tools, terminology, and service practices in the transportation field.
+32404375 .....1 credit Introduces the learner to common tools, terminology, and service practices in the transportation field.
 Covers safety, environmental concerns, and basic customer relations.
 Service shop management practices and the use of automated work order, parts ordering, and time management concepts are included.

-Prerequisite: Admission to Automotive Technician program 324042, Automotive Maintenance Technician program 314043, Diesel & Heavy Equipment Technician program 324121 or Diesel Maintenance Technician 314122
+Prerequisite: Admission to Automotive Technician program 324042 or Automotive Maintenance Technician program 314043

 32404307.....5 credits Analyze construction and working principles of chassis components.
 Includes frames, suspension systems, steering gears and linkages, wheels and tires, and wheel alignment.
 Learners practice on-vehicle diagnosis and repair of suspension and steering systems.
 Prerequisite: Admission to Automotive Technician program 324042 or Automotive Maintenance Technician program 314043 barber technologist

-104421171 credit An introduction to fundamental welding techniques with an emphasis on safe work habits that covers the processes of SMAW, GMAW, and OXY-Fuel cutting.
+10442117 .....1 credit An introduction to fundamental welding techniques with an emphasis on safe work habits that covers the processes of FCAW, GMAW, and OXY-Fuel cutting.
 Classroom instruction pared with lab activities are designed to provide fundamental skills in each of the welding processes covered in the class.

-104421181 credit An introduction to fundamental welding techniques with an emphasis on safe work habits that covers the processes of GTAW, FCAW and Plasma cutting.
+10442118 .....1 credit An introduction to fundamental welding techniques with an emphasis on safe work habits that covers the processes of GTAW, SMAW and Plasma cutting.
 Classroom instruction pared with lab activities are designed to provide fundamental skills in each of the welding processes covered in the class.